phpowermove/php-code-generator/README.md

 ### Code Generators

+The package ships with two generators, which are configurable with an associative array as constructor parameter.
+Alternatively if you have a project that uses the same configuration over and over again, extend the respective config object and pass it instead of the configuration array.

 **CodeGenerator**

 Creates code for a given model

+Config: `gossi\codegen\config\CodeGeneratorConfig` <br>
+Options:

 | Key | Type | Default Value | Description |
 | --- | ---- | ------------- | ----------- |